jollyburnz/laundromat.chat/README.md

 AZURE_TRANSLATOR_REGION=global
 AZURE_TRANSLATOR_ENDPOINT=https://api.cognitive.microsofttranslator.com
 NEXT_PUBLIC_ENABLE_TRANSLATIONS=true
+CRON_SECRET=your_random_secret_string_here
 ```

 **Translation Feature**: Set `NEXT_PUBLIC_ENABLE_TRANSLATIONS=false` to disable auto-translation.
 When disabled, messages display in their original language only.

+**Weekly Purge**: The `CRON_SECRET` is required for the automatic weekly purge feature.
+Generate a random string (e.g., `openssl rand -hex 32`) and add it to your environment variables.
+The purge runs automatically every Sunday at 3 AM UTC to delete messages older than 7 days.

 ### 4. Run Development Server